epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 In this project we use Kubernetes to provide a standard way of implementing these features:

-- Auto start IOCs when servers come up​
+- Auto start IOCs when servers come up
-- Manually Start and Stop IOCs​
+- Manually Start and Stop IOCs
-- Monitor IOC status and versions​
+- Monitor IOC status and versions
-- Deploy versioned IOCs to the beamline​
+- Deploy versioned IOCs to the beamline
-- Rollback to a previous IOC version​
+- Rollback to a previous IOC version
-- Allocate the server which runs an IOC​
+- Allocate the server which runs an IOC
+- Failover to another server (for soft IOCs not tied to hardware in a server)
-- View the current log ​
+- View the current log
-- View historical logs (via graylog)​
+- View historical logs (via graylog)
 - Connect to an IOC and interact with its shell
 - debug an ioc by starting a bash shell inside it's container
 - etc.